 UK Spouse Visa Extension Requirements

-Under the 5-year route, the requirements to be met by an applicant for leave to remain as a partner of a British citizen, a person present and settled in the UK, or a person in the UK with refugee leave or humanitarian protection under paragraph R-LTRP.1.1. of Appendix FM are that the applicant and their partner must be in the UK and have made a valid application for limited or indefinite leave to remain as a partner.
+Under the 5-year route, the requirements to be met by an applicant for leave to remain as a partner of a British citizen, a person present and settled, or a person with refugee leave or humanitarian protection under paragraph R-LTRP.1.1. of Appendix FM are that the applicant and their partner must be in the UK and have made a valid application for limited or indefinite leave to remain as a partner.
 And also the applicant must not fall for refusal under suitability and must meet the eligibility requirements relating to the relationship, immigration status, financial and English language requirements.

 To qualify for leave to remain as a partner under the 5-year route to settlement, a spouse or civil, unmarried, same-sex partner must meet all the eligibility requirements in E-LTRP of Appendix FM for leave to remain application.
 To qualify for leave to remain as a partner the spouse or civil, unmarried, a same-sex partner must meet the relationship, immigration status, financial, accommodation and language requirements: